 We will usually submit an invoice at the completion of a transaction.
 Unless we explicitly state otherwise, we reserve the right to submit invoices periodically.
 Unless requested by you, invoices will be submitted by email only.

-Payment is due immediately upon receipt of our invoice.
+Payment is due in accordance with the payment terms therein upon receipt of our invoice.
 We reserve the right to impose interest charges on any outstanding sum which relates to an invoice that is overdue by 14 days or more.

 Confidentiality and Publicity